 The REQ equalizer is available in a mastering or recording version with different boost/cut ranges as noted above.
 The High Pass Filter section of the mastering version has a softer slope (12dB/oct) compared to the recording version (18dB/oct) and the cutoff frequencies are more applicable to the mastering process.

 We are now offering an option for the Low Band section of the REQ.
 This option replaces the Choke based eq filter with an Active filter which provides a "tighter" bass sound.
 This option has come about from requests from some users who work with modern music styles in mastering.
-The only operational difference between the Active and Choke filters is in Shelf mode, the Bandwidth control does not work as a slope control and is disabled.
+The only operational difference between the Active and Choke filters is that in Shelf mode, the Bandwidth control does not work as a slope control and is disabled.

 Ordering model numbers